 Image courtesy of projects+gallery and Jess T. Dugan.

 For over five years, Dugan and Fabbre traveled throughout the United States (see our article on this project from 2015), seeking subjects whose experiences exist within the complex intersections of gender identity, age, race, ethnicity, sexuality, socioeconomic class, and geographic location.
 Intentionally going off the beaten path, they traveled from coast to coast, to big cities and small towns, documenting the life stories of this critical, but mostly underrepresented, group of older adults.
-The featured individuals have a wide variety of life narratives spanning the last ninety years, offering a valuable historical record of transgender experience and activism in the United States.
+The featured individuals had a wide variety of life narratives spanning the last ninety years, offering a valuable historical record of transgender experience and activism in the United States.
 This interdisciplinary project is a collaboration between Jess T. Dugan, photographer, and Vanessa Fabbre, Ph.D., LCSW, a social worker and Assistant Professor at Washington University in St. Louis, whose research focuses on the intersection of LGBTQ issues and aging.

 Dugan’s portraits are open, emotive, human and, most importantly, optimistic.
 Her subjects stare through the lens, engaging directly with the photographer and viewers.
 They give a little bit of themselves, sharing a glimpse of their humanity.
 The accompanying interviews are illuminating, providing a level of depth that a photograph alone is unable to convey.